Ol' Dirty Bastard: Legal issues

+On November 5, 1998, Ol' Dirty Bastard was arrested for threatening to kill his ex-girlfriend, who was also the mother of his at the time 1-year old child.
+He was arrested while allegedly trying to scale the security gate of the place she was working.
+He was released from custody the next day on $500,000 bail.
+The charge was later dropped.

 On January 14, 1999, two officers from the Street Crimes Unit fired eight shots at Ol' Dirty Bastard and accused him of firing at them after they stopped his car in Bedford-Stuyvesant.
 Ol' Dirty Bastard was cleared by a grand jury and insisted that the officers had been scared by his cellular phone.
 No weapons or shell casings (besides those of the officers) were found in the vehicle or near the scene.

 In February 1999, he was arrested for driving without a license and for being a convicted felon wearing a bulletproof vest.
 At the time, it was illegal for felons to own body armor.
 Back in New York weeks later, he was arrested for drug possession of crack cocaine and for traffic offenses.
 With multiple cases in the past and present, he was arrested with marijuana and 20 vials of crack.

 In October 2000, he escaped from his court-mandated drug treatment facility and spent one month as a fugitive.
 During his time on the run, he met with RZA and spent some time in their recording studio.
 He then appeared onstage at the Hammerstein Ballroom in New York drinking from a bottle at the record release party for The W, the third Wu-Tang Clan album.
 In late November 2000, while still a fugitive, he was arrested outside a South Philadelphia McDonald's (at 29th and Gray's Ferry Ave.), after he drew a crowd while signing autographs.
 He spent several days in a Philadelphia jail and was later extradited to New York City.
 A Manhattan court sentenced him to two to four years incarceration.
 He was released on parole on May 1, 2003.

 In 2012, his FBI file was released to the public after a Freedom of Information Act request.
 It contains details of numerous crimes, such as alleged connections to three murders, a shootout with the New York City Police Department, and a Racketeer Influenced and Corrupt Organizations Act investigation against the Wu-Tang Clan.